Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 ## Running Log

+8/6/25:

+- [x] verify the probe position still works with the simulation part of the code

+Something weird was happening with the initial position of the probe in the simulation.
+Looked into that a little more.
+Took out a positional offset in ```branch_base.xml``` for the geometry to make the offset math a little simpler.
+Ultimately, we should be able to position the probe to be in contact with the branch at the beginning of the simulation using JUST MATH.
+I also rounded off the probe geometry using ```capsule``` instead of ```cylinder```, so it contacts closer to the centerline of the probe instead of the bottom edge.

+The math for the probe offset should be ```probe_length + probe_radius + branch_radius = 0.061```.
+Nominally the probe geometry should never change, so I set it to be ```0.055 + branch_radius```.

+Adding to the to-do list:

+- [] modify the controller to be more robust (it's currently not great for these 3D canes)
+- [] add error for edge cases of probe height (too high specifically)
+- [] figure out what that error is regarding the rotation matrix
+- [] add a more streamlined way to set all the joint offsets at once (instead of one at a time)

+8/5/25:

+Just very distracted today...

+- [x] break the plotting into joints that are in line and out of line with the probe motion

+Just plotting the y-axis joints, because those are the ones that should be changing the most.
+Continued working on probe placement.

 8/4/25

 - [x] figure out where to place the probe to be in line with the branch at the initial position